 But, the process of translation proves to be more complicated than that.
 Let’s look at the current techniques in translation.

-There is a famous debate among academicians and translations about which is better: A word-for-word translation that is loyal to the source text, or a non-literal translation that’s loyal to the target reader?
+There is a famous debate among academicians and translators about which is better: A word-for-word translation that is loyal to the source text, or a non-literal translation that’s loyal to the target reader?
 Apparently, this debate is as old as the discipline itself.

-The so-called “sense-for-sense” translation was coined by Jerome, a great translator of the Bible, who stated that the translator needed to translate “not word for word” but “sensum de sensu”.
+The so-called “sense-for-sense” translation was coined by Jerome, a great translator of the Bible, who stated that the translator needed to translate “not word for word” but “sensum de sensu.”

 Direct Translation Techniques